duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/design_styleguide.md

 DDG.settings.region.getLargeIconURL("CA");
 ```

-## Spirit of Instant Answers
+## Giving Credit

-One guideline that is more abstract is to maintain the spirit of Instant Answers.
-Instant Answers are meant to first and foremost provide users with value in an accessible way.
+Instant Answers are meant to first and foremost provide users with value in an accessible way, while providing credit to the original source.
+Every Instant Answer template provides the display of a ["More at..."](https://duck.co/duckduckhack/display_reference#codemetacode-emobjectem-required) link, which serves as a consistent place for users to see the data source.

-Using Instant Answers for other goals, such as excessive self-promotion, or use as an advertisement, at the expense of usability, consistency, or usefulness - is not in line with the spirit of the community.
+Using Instant Answers for other goals, such as excessive self-promotion or inserting advertisements, particularly at the expense of usability, consistency, or usefulness - is not in line with the spirit of the community.